How to Avoid Rejected Freight

 Reason: An inaccurate bill of lading (BOL)

-Receivers check the BOL to ensure that everything is accurate, including the purchase order number, case count, weight, etc. Any discrepancies are cause for rejection.
+Receivers check the BOL to ensure that everything is accurate, including the purchase order number, case count, weight, freight class, etc. Any discrepancies are cause for rejection.

 How to avoid it: Take a few extra minutes to make sure all information on the BOL is entered correctly.
 A little extra care goes a long way toward avoiding rejected freight.
 Check out our article on inaccurate BOLs and how they can affect your shipment.